bedoyadaniel/forensics/docs/en/explainers/02-explainer-risks-threats/02-explainer-risks-threats.md

 This document describes **risks, threats and vulnerabilities for forensic analysts and threat laboratories supporting civil society**.
 It is an introductory material that includes examples and links to resources that can help these groups to **understand and mitigate risks** they might encounter as part of their analysis and accountability work.

 This document was co-authored by the teams at [SocialTIC](http://socialtic.org) and the [Internet Research Lab](https://irl.works/).
-We appreciate the reviews and suggestions from Access Now, M … that improved the content.
+We appreciate the reviews and suggestions from Access Now and Marianne Parrot that improved the content.
 All errors remain the responsibility of the authors.

 ## Threats, vulnerabilities and risks: why should you care?